 Timothy D. Reynolds

 Tim grew up in the Midwest and, after serving as a combat corpsman with the Marine ground forces in Vietnam, earned a BS and MS in Biology from Illinois State University and a PhD in Vertebrate Zoology (ecology emphasis) at Idaho State University.
-During his career, he was a visiting professor at Boise State University, a radio-ecologist for the US Department of Energy, a Research Ecologist for the Environmental Science and Research Foundation, and the principle of TREC, Inc., an environmental consulting firm.
-He retired from the Teton Regional Land Trust in 2012.
+During his career, he was a visiting professor at Boise State University, a radio-ecologist for the US Department of Energy, a research ecologist for the Environmental Science and Research Foundation, and the principle of TREC, Inc., an environmental consulting firm.
+Tim also worked for Teton Regional Land Trust from which he retired in 2012.
 He has been involved with conservation organizations and issues throughout his adult life.
 He enjoys hiking, birding, fly-fishing, camping, old-time music, working with his dogs, cross-country skiing, and other non-motorized recreation.
 He lives with his wife, Patty, in Rigby, Idaho.

 Idaho Falls, ID

-Karen brings decades of conservation experience, having recently retired from the Bureau of Land Management.
+Karen brings decades of conservation experience to the board, having recently retired from the Bureau of Land Management.
 She notes the highlight of her career involved working with land trusts to conserve key private properties that intermingle with public lands.
 Since 1996, she worked with the BLM’s Land and Water Conservation Fund, the Teton Regional Land Trust, The Conservation Fund and The Nature Conservancy to form an award winning partnership that has conserved 90 private properties valued at approximately $65 million along the upper Snake Rivers’ corridors and at Henry’s Lake.
 Her extensive experience as a wildlife biologist and program manager brings a wealth of knowledge to the position.
 She is enjoying some traveling, hunting, skiing, and free time.